yeoman-projects/generator-jhipster-electron/README.md

 * `npm start` : it runs the app in a live electron process
 * `npm package` : it creates an **electron-war 1.0.0.exe** app in **electron-war-package\distribution**

-For both, you can read the backend log into the electron windows using **F1 keyword**:
+For both, you can read the backend log into the electron window using **F1 keyword**:

 ![Electron-Log](electron-log.png)